fortrabbit/blog/php-and-js.md

 But than there is the JS part and the CSS styles, for which you will usually want to have some tooling to compress the authoring files into production code.
 I don't know anyone doing that with PHP today.
 So somehow, you need to integrate some JavaScript tooling like Vite into your workflow.
 I don't ‘feel' the connection here.

 There is Livewire and Interia.js, both projects aim to minimize the gap between the JS and the PHP world.
-We looked into those, but for our new platform we settled with a Javascript setup for all frontend properties (see [blog post](https://blog.fortrabbit.com/our-new-frontend-stack)).
+We looked into those, but for our new platform we settled with a JavaScript setup for all frontend properties (see [blog post](https://blog.fortrabbit.com/our-new-frontend-stack)).
 It felt more natural to not mix the eco systems.

 There recently was some PHP vs JS discussion going on.
 Polarisation helps getting attention: